 Wheat Germ For Hospital Patients?

-Results indicated that those who were given the wheat germ-enriched formula saw these improvements:
+Those who were given the wheat germ-enriched formula saw these improvements:

 - Their metabolic rate increased.